Str-iker/steamdeck-tailscale/README.md

 YOU will need to add the 2 desktop files to steam via the "Add a Non-Steam game option" path is under /tmp/

 First run the tailscale-service file then run the tailscale-client file.
 In the terminal launched the client, open the link in your browser on the Deck to sign in to Tailscale and authorize.

+Note: This won't survive a reboot, using /tmp/ for now since that likely will be writeable....I am guessing